chrsep/Kingfish/README.md

 # Kingfish
 [![Build Status](https://travis-ci.org/chrisep8/Kingfish.svg?branch=0.3-dev)](https://travis-ci.org/chrisep8/Kingfish)

-This code currently uses the listed libraries and language below extensively.
-Basic knowledge on the function and design of the libraries and language listed below will probably be required to understand this codebase.
+This code currently uses the libraries and language listed below extensively.
+Basic knowledge on the functionality and design of these libraries and language will be required to understand this codebase.

 ####[Kotlin (Programming language)](https://kotlinlang.org/)
 A relatively new Programming language developed by jetbrains, the team behind Intellij and Android Studio.
 To learn or try kotlin, you can use the the [Kotlin Koans](http://try.kotlinlang.org/)